 The patients in this study might have benefited from these therapies but they opted for the more aggressive route of using hormones instead of botanicals and herbs.

-Again, what's important here is that you should be aware that your thyroid and adrenal glands are linked and if you treat one you should treat the other.
+Again, what’s important here is that you should be aware that your thyroid and adrenal glands are linked, and if you treat the one you should treat the other.